Dental Implants in Woodland Hills & Manhattan Beach

 How long will my dental implant last?

 This is a question that commonly comes up when patients are trying to decide between a dental bridge or a dental implant.
-While a bridge will never last forever, implants can actually last a lifetime.
+While a bridge will never last forever, dental implants can actually last a lifetime.
 There is one caveat though.

-Since the implant and abutment are both made out of titanium, there is nothing that can decay or get a cavity.
+Since the dental implant and abutment are both made out of titanium, there is nothing that can decay or get a cavity.
 Implants are typically about 95-98 percent successful.
 However, there is one major difference between an implant and a natural tooth.

 In a natural tooth, the gum is physically attached to the tooth with collagen fibers.
 This is very similar to how your nails are attached to your fingers.
 In the presence of health, these collagen fibers offer resistance to bugs and bacteria penetrating to deeper layers below.
 They help protect the tooth and bone from bugs.
 Regular brushing, flossing, and visits to the dentist for cleanings keep this area healthy.